 If you meet team members during the hiring process, you can ask them the following questions:

 - What milestones will be important, in my position, to satisfy my manager?

 - What do you think is the main challenge I would face if I joined the team?

 - What makes this team strong?
 Why do you like working for this organization?

 - How would you describe the spirit of the team?

 - What is the main asset of your team?
 What would you like to improve?

 Take the time to write down what these people have said about the management and how work is organized within the team.
 Do they seem fulfilled?
 Do they look like they’re under pressure?
 Can they express themselves freely or do they lack sincerity?
 Would you feel comfortable working with them?
 Don’t hesitate to trust your gut feeling.
 It can give you a lot of insight.

 Pinpointing contaminated businesses

-Bad management can originate in a structure that does not allow better behaviour.
+Bad management can originate in a structure that does not allow better behavior.
 A “toxic” manager is rarely alone in a company.
-They are tolerated by the organisation, if not supported outright.
-These kinds of practices can be found at other levels within the organisation, the bad manager being only one active piece of a harmful system.
+They are tolerated by the organization, if not supported outright.
+These kinds of practices can be found at other levels within the organization, the bad manager being only one active piece of a harmful system.
 Newcomers find themselves trapped.
 A shift occurs and bad habits spread, reaching all layers of the company.
 It’s a vicious circle and the whole system is contaminated.